 If you have an overactive thyroid because you are either over medicated or… because you have hyperthyroidism or undiagnosed autoimmune Hashimoto’s you will experience the

-Here is where you will want to work with a holistic doctor who will properly test your thyroid looking at a variety of thyroid markers and be able to get you back on track.
+Here is where you will want to work with a Certified Functional Medicine doctor who will properly test your thyroid looking at a variety of thyroid markers and be able to get you back on track.

 My opinion is that whenever a patient is experiencing anxiety, sleep disorders, depression, loss of focus, excitability, it is SO important to also look at an amino acid profile.

 Amino acids come from the breakdown and metabolism of proteins.
 Amino acids are the building blocks that produce thyroid hormones, and our neurotransmitters like Serotonin, Dopamine, GABA, Melatonin, all the tissues in our body are made from proteins.

 Amino Acids are the Back Bone of All Neurotransmitters

 If you look at this illustration, the Neurotransmitters that you see on this diagram, are classified as excitatory or inhibitory.
 High levels of excitatory neurotransmitters NT like (Norepinephrine, Epinephrine, Glutamate and Dopamine) can cause you to feel jittery or panicky or have inward trembling.

 The same can be said if you have and low levels of the calming or inhibitory neurotransmitters (serotonin or gamma-aminobutyric acid, also known as GABA) Low levels of GABA, can cause feelings of anxiety, in addition to restlessness and tension.
 This is why Doctors prescribe Xanax, Lunesta, Ambien.